City-state: Monaco

-The Principality of Monaco is an independent city-state bordering France.
+The Principality of Monaco is a very small independent city-state bordering France.
 Monaco-Ville (the ancient fortified city) and Monaco's well-known area Monte Carlo are districts of a continuous urban zone, not distinct cities, though they were three separate municipalities (communes) until 1917.
-The Principality of Monaco and the city of Monaco (each having specific powers) govern the same territory.
-Though they maintain a small military, they would still have to rely on France for defence in the face of an aggressive power.
+The Principality of Monaco and the City of Monaco (each having specific powers) govern the same territory.
+Though they maintain a small military, largely for ceremonial purposes, they would still have to rely on France for defence in the face of an aggressive power.

 Singapore

-Singapore is an island city-state in Southeast Asia bordering Malaysia.
-About 5.6 million people live and work within 728.3 km2, making Singapore the 2nd-most-densely populated country in the world after Monaco.
-Singapore was part of Malaysia for two years before it was expelled from the federation in 1965, becoming an independent republic, a city and a sovereign country.
+Singapore is an island city-state in Southeast Asia bordering Malaysia to the north and Indonesia to the south.
+6 million people live and work within 728.3 km2, making Singapore the 2nd-most-densely populated country in the world after Monaco.
+Singapore was part of the Federation of Malaysia for two years before it seceded from the federation in 1965, becoming an independent republic, a city and a sovereign country.
 The Economist refers to the nation as the "world's only fully functioning city-state".
-In particular, it has its own currency, a large commercial airport, one of the busiest transshipment maritime ports in the world, and fully fledged armed forces to safeguard the nation's sovereignty against potential regional aggressors.
+In particular, it has its own currency, a large commercial airport, one of the busiest trans-shipment maritime ports in the world, and fully fledged armed forces to safeguard the nation's sovereignty against potential regional aggressors.
+Singapore is also referred to as the only island city-state in the world by WorldAtlas.